 IDPs from rural areas often face difficulties in setting up livelihoods and earning an income in camps or host communities in larger, urban areas.
 A lack of public investment in veterinary and agricultural extension services, post-harvest processing facilities and other related services affects farmers' productivity and decreases the resilience of markets to the effects of conflict.
-Many households rely on income from small businesses, which have been severely affected by conflict, political uncertainty and containment measures necessitated by the COVID-19 pandemic.
+Many households rely on income from small businesses, which have been severely affected by conflict and political uncertainty.